BernestV/Bryants-Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly availabe, in addition to restricting acess to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- A load balancer distributes traffic from users to a group of backend servers, by doing this it protects the availability by not over working the servers.
+- A jumpbox can usually ve security hardened and treated as the single entryway to a server group from within your security zone, or inside overall network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_